-REHABILITATION/RECONSTRUCTION OF A PUBLIC IMPROVEMENT --- To advance the revitalization of Lower Manhattan and support the stabilization and expansion of the collective residential community, the Hudson River Park Trust has proposed the creation of a set of new tennis courts and the conversion of the courtyard - formerly a parking lot - of the Pier 40 complex at Houston Street into recreational field space for use primarily as baseball and soccer fields.
+REHABILITATION/RECONSTRUCTION OF A PUBLIC IMPROVEMENT --- To advance the revitalization of Lower Manhattan and support the stabilization and expansion of the collective residential community, the Hudson River Park Trust (HRPT) proposed the creation of a set of new tennis courts and the conversion of the courtyard - formerly a parking lot - of the Pier 40 complex at Houston Street into recreational field space for use primarily as baseball and soccer fields.
 The tennis courts, opened on October 12, 2004, replace a set of courts that previously existed in Battery Park City.
-The new Pier 40 fields will provide a much-desired community amenity and allow two games of either soccer or baseball simultaneously.
+The new Pier 40 fields will provide a much-desired community amenity and allow either two games of soccer or baseball or one game of football simultaneously.
 These recreational spaces will serve thousands of residents and attract thousands more to the downtown area.
-The tennis courts, located right near the River's edge between West Houston and Canal Streets, were designed by Mathews Nielsen Landscape Architects, P.C. in conjunction with the Trust's Design and Construction team headed up by Marc Boddewyn.
-The courts' waterfront location not only offer a majestic setting, but are also easily accessible to the substantial and growing residential communities along the west side of Lower Manhattan and Greenwich Village.
-Three tennis courts were constructed, one of which is a singles court.
+As with other fields that the Hudson River Park Trust operates, the Trust expects the fields to be used daily on a year-round basis from early morning until near midnight.
+The fields will yield substantial benefits for residents and workers in the Lower Manhattan communities that were most affected by the attacks of September 11, 2001. ---The tennis courts, located along the River's edge between West Houston and Canal Streets, were designed by Mathews Nielsen Landscape Architects, P.C. in conjunction with the Trust's Design and Construction team headed up by Marc Boddewyn.
+The courts' waterfront location offers not only a majestic setting, but are also easily accessible to the substantial and growing residential communities along the west side of Lower Manhattan and Greenwich Village.
+Three tennis courts were constructed: two doubles courts and one singles court.
 The courts are enclosed via a chain link fence with windscreens and surrounded by granite curbing, asphalt walkways, and planting areas.
 New storm drains and electrical provisions for future light poles have also been constructed as part of this project.
-The courts are free and open to the public and will operate from 6:00 A.M. to dusk during the spring, summer and fall.
-Construction for the recreational fields have commenced.
-The pier 40 athletic field improvements will provide roughly 163,000 square feet of a multi-use artificial turf field.
-Additional related work on Pier 40 includes the addition of lighting, replacement of an artificial turf soccer field on the roof of Pier 40, addition of a passive space on the roof of Pier 40, renovation of bathrooms, installation of new emergency exit corridors, and implementation of a new fire alarm system.
-Construction for this quarter on the Pier 40 athletic field included completing a majority of the temporary construction fencing, roughly 70% of the selective site demolition, and construction of walls for the emergency access corridors.
+The courts are free and open to the public and will operate from 6:00 A.M. to dusk during the spring, summer and fall. ---Construction is near completion on the recreational fields at Pier 40.
+The overall Pier 40 Athletic Field Construction project will provide roughly 163,000 square feet of new, multi-use ballfields within the courtyard of Pier 40.
+The main field has been completed, including the installation of high quality artificial turf and sports lighting for nighttime play.
+Renovated bathrooms and new emergency exit corridors have been provided to satisfy code requirements.
+As the final step in the construction of this project, the HRPT will replace the worn surface of an existing soccer field on the roof of Pier 40 with new artificial turf, and a new passive open space area will be created on the rooftop to satisfy the community's demands for such a space.